eclipse/vorto/docs/tutorials/describe_device_with_eclipse_ide.md

 - [Connect the device to Bosch IoT Suite](connect_javadevice.md) by a given Vorto Information Model
 - [Reference Vorto Models files from your custom DSL](https://github.com/eclipse/vorto-examples/blob/master/vorto-dsl-integration/Readme.md) with [Eclipse Xtext](https://www.eclipse.org/xtext)
 - [Other tutorials](../gettingstarted.md)

+---

+In case you're having difficulties or facing any issues, feel free to [create a new question on StackOverflow](https://stackoverflow.com/questions/ask) and we'll answer it as soon as possible!
+Please make sure to use `eclipse-vorto` as one of the tags.